 The 4Y Program supports individuals by helping them navigate different areas of their life.
 So who is it for?

-- youth living with a disability caused by prenatal alcohol exposure, as well as youth diagnosed with fetal alcohol spectrum disorder (FASD), or self-identify as having FASD
+- individuals with a disability caused by prenatal alcohol exposure or formally diagnosed with fetal alcohol spectrum disorder (FASD)

-- youth who want to learn new skills, improve confidence, and work towards living independently
+- individuals who want to learn new skills, improve confidence, and work towards living independently

 What do youth do in the program?